emacs-eask/cli/docs/content/en/FAQ/_index.md

 ## ❓ Why Node.JS?

 Node has better support on all kinds of terminal applications (compare to just the shell script)!
-Like colorful interface, entire npm community, etc; so you can build cross-platform software with fewer hassles!
+Like colorful interface, entire npm community, etc. So you can build cross-platform software with fewer hassles!
 Especially after Microsoft had bought the NPM inc, and would likely support their own system well.